 The simplest way to build a neighbor list is $O(N^2)$: each particle loops over all other particles and only includes those within the neighbor list cutoff.
 This algorithm is no longer implemented in HOOMD-blue because it is slow and inefficient.
 Instead, three accelerated algorithms based on cell lists and bounding volume hierarchy trees are implemented.
-The cell list implementation is fastest when the cutoff radius is similar between all pair forces (smaller than 2:1 ratio).
-The stencil implementation is a different variant of the cell list, and is usually fastest when there is large disparity in the pair cutoff radius and a high number fraction of particles with the bigger cutoff (at least 30%).
-The tree implementation is faster when there is large size disparity and the number fraction of big objects is low.
-Because the performance of these algorithms depends sensitively on your system and hardware, you should carefully test which option is fastest for your simulation.
+The cell list implementation is usually fastest when the cutoff radius is similar between all pair forces (smaller than 2:1 ratio).
+The stencil implementation is a different variant of the cell list, and its main use is when a cell list would be faster than a tree but memory demands are too big.
+The tree implementation is faster when there is large size disparity, but its performance has been improved to be only slightly slower than the cell list for many use cases.
+Because the performance of these algorithms depends on your system and hardware, you should carefully test which option is fastest for your simulation.